NimbleUser/apex-style-guide/index.md

 This is a fork of the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html), adapted and ported to the Apex Programming Language by [Craig Ceremuga](https://github.com/cceremuga) with the immensely helpful input and feedback of the entire NimbleUser technical consulting and engineering staff.

+Collaborators are welcome and the Markdown source code can be found on the [NimbleUser GitHub organization](https://github.com/NimbleUser/apex-style-guide/).

 ### 1.1 Terminology notes

 In this document, unless otherwise clarified: